-We set out below our report on the financial information (the "Financial Information") relating to Guru Online (Holdings) Limited (the "Company") and its subsidiaries (hereinafter collectively referred to as the "Group") for each of the years ended 31 March 2013 and 2014 and eight months ended 30 November 2014 (the "Track Record Period") for inclusion in the prospectus of the Company dated 22 May 2015 (the "Prospectus") in connection with the proposed initial listing of the Company's shares on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+We set out below our report on the financial information (the "Financial Information") relating to Guru Online (Holdings) Limited (the "Company") and its subsidiaries (hereinafter collectively referred to as the "Group") for each of the years ended 31 March 2013 and 2014 and eight months ended 30 November 2014 (the "Track Record Period") for inclusion in the document of the Company dated [Date] (the "Document") in connection with [REDACTED].

 The Company was incorporated on 10 January 2014 as an exempted company with limited liability in the Cayman Islands under the Companies Law of the Cayman Islands which acts as an investment holding company under the name of AdBeyond International (Holdings) Limited.
 On 24 January 2014, the Company changed its name to Guru Online (Holdings) Limited.
-Pursuant to a group reorganisation as detailed in the section headed "History, Development and Reorganisation - Reorganisation" to the Prospectus (the "Reorganisation"), the Company has become the holding company of the companies now comprising the Group since 16 May 2015.
+Pursuant to a group reorganisation as detailed in the section headed "History, Development and Reorganisation - Reorganisation" to the document (the "Reorganisation"), the Company has become the holding company of the companies now comprising the Group since [DATE].
 The Company has not carried out any business since the date of its incorporation saves for the aforementioned Reorganisation.